-All visitors will be required to produce a state issued ID which will be screened to ensure safety.
-A printed ID badge will be provided prior to accessing the building.
-The ID must be worn during the course of the visit and visitors are required to check out with the office prior to leaving the building.
-Due to the tremendous responsibility to staff and liability to the school district, students who are not enrolled at Lincoln Junior High School can no longer be approved as "guests" unless their visit has been prearranged with staff.
+All visitors will be required to produce a state issued ID which will be screened to ensure student safety.
+A visitor's badge will be printed prior to accessing the building.
+The badge must be worn for the duration of the visit.
+ID must All visitors are required to check out with the office prior to leaving the building.
+Due to the tremendous responsibility to staff and liability to the school district, students who are not enrolled at Madison Junior High School can no longer be approved as "guests" unless their visit has been prearranged with a teacher.

-Naperville Community Unit School District 203 Board Policy
+Naperville Community Unit District 203 Board Policies

-7:140 Search and Seizure
+Policy 7:140 Search and Seizure